Strong identifiability and parameter learning in regression with heterogeneous response: Preliminaries

-Given these conditions, we can establish the following basic inequality, which controls the \emph{expected} total variation distance between conditional densities by a Wasserstein distance between the corresponding parameters: \begin{lemma} Assume the uniform Lipschitz conditions for $f,h_1,h_2$ in~\eqref{eq:uniform-Lipschitz-f} and \eqref{eq:uniform-Lipschitz-h}.
-Given $K\geq 1$, for every $G\in \Ocal_{K}(\Theta)$, there holds
+\paragraph{Key inequalities} The following basic inequality controls the \emph{expected} total variation distance between conditional densities by a Wasserstein distance between the corresponding parameters: \begin{lemma} Assume conditions ~\eqref{eq:uniform-Lipschitz-f} and \eqref{eq:uniform-Lipschitz-h} hold.
+Then for every $G\in \Ocal_{K}(\Theta)$ and $K\geq 1$, we have

-where $C > 0$ depends on, $c, c_1$, and $c_2$. \end{lemma} These inequalities quantify the impact of parameter estimation on the quality of conditional density estimation: if $G$ is well estimated, then so is the conditional density $f_G(Y|X)$.
+where the multiplicative constant in this inequality only depends on $c_{f}, c_1$, and $c_2$. \end{lemma} The inequality established in the above lemma quantifies the impact of parameter estimation on the quality of conditional density estimation: if $G$ is well estimated, then so is the conditional distribution represented by the conditional densities $f_G(Y|X)$.
 In order to quantify the identifiability and convergence of the unknown parameter $G$, we will need to establish inequalities of the following type:

-for all $G$ in some space of latent mixing measures and $r$ depends on that space.
-Following \cite{nguyen2013convergence, wei2020convergence, do2022beyond}, we refer to this as \emph{inverse bounds}, because in our setting they allow us to lower bound the distance between (conditional) probability models ($f_G$ and $f_{G_0}$) by the distance between the parameters of scientific interest ($G$ and $G_0$), and the opposite direction of these bounds can be simply obtained as in Lemma~\ref{lem:basic-bounds}.
-Again, unlike all prior works, our inverse bounds control the \emph{expected} total variational distance under the marginal distribution of the covariate $X$.
+for all $G$ in some space of latent mixing measures, and $r$ depends on that space.
+Following \cite{nguyen2013convergence,wei2020convergence,do2022beyond}, we refer to this as \emph{inverse bounds}, because in our setting, they allow us to lower bound the distance between conditional probability models ($f_G$ and $f_{G_0}$) by the distance between the parameters of inferential interest ($G$ and $G_0$).
+Unlike prior works, our inverse bounds control the \emph{expected} total variational distance under the marginal distribution of the covariate $X$.
 A simple observation is that these inverse bounds are quantitative versions of the classical identifiability condition \cite{teicher1963identifiability} for the regression problem, because if $f_{G} = f_{G_0}$ for a.e. $x, y$, then the bound~\eqref{eq:intro-inverse-bounds} entails that $G = G_0$.
+Moreover, the inverse bounds play an important role in establishing the convergence rate for parameter estimation.
+They allow us to translate convergence rates for density estimation (left-hand side of Eq.~\eqref{eq:intro-inverse-bounds}) into that of parameter estimation (right-hand side of Eq.~\eqref{eq:intro-inverse-bounds}).
+The technique to prove inverse bounds is to rely on a notion of strong identifiability to be developed for regression mixture models in the following section.